atulsingh1501/SwachhNagar-Smart-Waste-Management-System/README.md

 Screenshots have been uploaded to the project owner's LinkedIn account.
 To keep the repository lightweight, images are not embedded here.

-Please paste your LinkedIn post or album URL in the project README when ready and I will add a direct link to it in this section.
-If you prefer images embedded in the repository instead, upload them to `frontend/screenshots/` and I will add them to the README.

 ## Contributing